capsulesocial/blogchain-vue/README.md

 # Vue 3 + Typescript + Vue-CLI

-This template should help get you started developing with Vue 3 and Typescript in Vite.
+This template should help get you started developing with Vue 3 and Typescript with Vue CLI.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

 ## Recommended IDE Setup